TeddyRandby/clide/README.md

  - To shortcut arguments, use a `-` followed by the uppercase letters in the argument name.
 Eg: `clide -p=Alice say_hello`

 Its important to note that although you define these shortcuts by using uppercase letters, clide only ever shortcuts or passes arguments via lowercase letters.

+### Builltins
+Clide has support for builtin commands.
+Right now there is only one: `ls`.
+All builtins are prefixed with *@*.
+Eg: `clide @ ls` prints a list of all the executable leaves in the tree.
+This can be useful to help clide compose with other unix tools.

+Eg: List all clide commands, filter for commands with 'hello', and execute the last one.
+`clide $(clide @ ls | grep hello | awk -F\t 'END { print $3 }')`

 ### Inspiration and references
  - [Charm](https://charm.sh/)